OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:19

-Hapharaim, Shion, and Anaharath,
+Hapharaim, and Shion, and the settlement of Anaharath,

 ## Joshua 19:20

-Rabbith, Kishion, and Ebez,
+Rabbith, and Kishion, and the settlement of Ebez,

 ## Joshua 19:21

-Remeth, En Gannim, En Haddah, and Beth Pazzez.
+Remeth, En Gannim, En Haddah, and the settlement of Beth Pazzez.

 ## Joshua 19:22